no collateral required*

 Intro To Bad Credit Business Loans

 Contrary to popular belief, bad credit is not always an indicator of irresponsibility.
-Many hard-working business owners have bad credit for reasons beyond their control.
+Many hard-working small business owners have poor credit for reasons beyond their control.
 It’s very common to use personal finances to keep a business alive in its early years.
 And once your score takes a big hit, it takes a long time to build it back up.
-For these reasons, companies like United Capital Source have access to Bad Credit Business Loans.
+For these reasons, companies like United Capital Source have access to financing options for businesses such as Bad Credit Business Loans.

 These products are accessible for business owners with bad credit, but they lack fees and repayment systems that would further endanger your finances.
-Unlike traditional products, business loans for bad credit are carefully structured so that you can make payments without putting too much pressure on cash flow.
+Unlike traditional products, business loans for bad credit are carefully structured so that a business owner can make payments without putting too much cash flow pressure on their businesses.

 In this guide, we’ll answer the following questions and more: